bbc/psammead/packages/utilities/psammead-styles/README.md

 `/colours` - Project-defined colours that will be required by multiple Psammead components or themes.
 These colours are not defined by GEL.
 `/fonts` - Project-defined browser behaviours for the Reith font.
 The primary reason these are not considered GEL-defined (and not part of [`@bbc/gel-foundations`](https://www.npmjs.com/package/@bbc/gel-foundations)) is due to the custom weighting and loading definitions.
 [More details on the font-faces defined in this package are available here.](./font-faces.md)

+`/font-styles` provides functions that can be used to get font-styles for different services

 ## Installation

 ```jsx